-The HRA reflects costs and income of the council's Landlord service in respect of council housing.
+The HRA reflects costs and income of our Landlord service in respect of council housing.
 This is a ring-fenced account and all entries to the account are governed by law.
-The service generated a £1.6m surplus in year mainly due to lower expenditure on capital projects being reflected in lower funding contributions from the revenue account.
+The service generated a £1.039m surplus in year mainly due to lower expenditure on capital projects being reflected in lower funding contributions from the revenue account.

-The surplus was added to the working balance on the account which is \$9.3m (\$7.8m in 2017-18).
+The surplus was added to the working balance on the account which is £7.753m (£6.714m in 2016-17).